surniaulula/wpsso/readme.txt

 	* Deprecated the Schema link and meta itemprop tags.
 	* Deprecated the head attributes check in theme header templates.
 	* Removed the SSO &gt; Advanced Settings &gt; HTML Tags &gt; Schema tab.
-	* Moved the Schema JSON data filters from the WPSSO JSON add-on to the WPSSO Core plugin.
+	* Moved the Schema data filters from the WPSSO JSON add-on to the WPSSO Core plugin.
 	* Moved the Document SSO &gt; Schema JSON-LD Markup / Google Rich Results sections from the WPSSO JSON add-on to the WPSSO Core plugin.
 * **Bugfixes**
 	* None.